Doña Eutimia: Paladar in Havana, Cuba

 A side of white rice and black beans (arroz blanco y frijoles negros)

-During my visit to Doña Eutimia, the restaurant wasn’t crowded as it was a midweek afternoon.
-Since it was a beautiful day in Havana, I took a seat at one of the outdoor tables.
-Right when I sat down, I was greeted by a friendly server who gave me her recommendations and asked what I would like to drink.
+During my visit to Doña Eutimia, it was a quiet midweek afternoon.
+Since it was a beautiful day in Havana, I sat at one of the outdoor tables.

 Conclusion

-If you’re seeking an affordable and casual paladar in the heart of Old Havana, then Doña Eutimia would be an excellent option.
 Although the menu was simple, it included numerous classic Cuban dishes such as grilled chicken (pollo grille) and shredded lamb (ropa vieja).
-Moreover, the restaurant had an impressive collection of cocktails, including local Cuban rums.
+In addition, the restaurant had an impressive collection of cocktails, including local Cuban rums.

-With tasty food, affordable prices, friendly service, and central location, I would recommend a visit to Doña Eutimia on your next visit to Havana.
+With tasty food, affordable prices, friendly service, and a central location, I would recommend a visit to Doña Eutimia on your next visit to Havana.

 Pros